 Lean-tos and campsites

 After arriving by boat, you can check in just after leaving the dock and have your gear delivered by truck to the site (for a $20 fee), or throw it in a cart and haul it yourself.
-The park’s 26 lean-to shelters and 17 campsites have views of the lake and the Green Mountains.
-Vermont residents can rent campsites for $18 per night and lean-tos for $25 per night (reservations can be made at www.vtstateparks.com).
+The park’s 26 lean-to shelters and 18 campsites have views of the lake and the Green Mountains.
+Vermont residents can rent campsites for $18 per night and lean-tos for $37 per night (reservations can be made at www.vtstateparks.com).
+Cabins are available to Vermont residents for $73 per night that offer bunk space for two people and futon space for four.
+Some campsites have a minimum stay requirement of two nights.
 Be sure to reserve one of a handful of lean-tos directly on the lake, making a sunrise swim a great way to start your day.
 Forget the cooler at home?
 There is a small store near the marina for grill-ables, beer, wine, ice cubes, snacks and more.
 The store also offers a small bistro with sandwiches and breakfast items.

-Burton Island’s 100-slip and 15-mooring marina makes the park a starting point and midways station for those traveling the lake by boat.
+Burton Island’s 100-slip and 15-mooring marina makes the park a starting point and midway station for those traveling the lake by boat.
 The park rents tandem and single person kayaks, rowboats, canoes and stand up paddleboards.
 The marina also has day-use picnic areas and docks, which also serve as good spots for fishing for pumpkin seeds, perch and rock bass.
 For a longer trip or an overnight, take a boat to neighboring Knight Island or Woods Island.
-Woods island features just five tent sites, while Knight Island has nine lean-tos and one tent platform.
-The setting is a little more rustic but you’ll be away from the crowds since there’s no ferry service.
+Woods island features just five tent sites ($18 per night), while Knight Island has six lean-tos and one tent platform ($25 per night).
+Pets are allowed but may incur a $1 per day additional use fee.
+The setting is a little more rustic than Burton Island but you’ll be away from the crowds since there’s no ferry service.

 A nature center has daily events and learning activities for kids and adults.
 Ride the ferry back to shore for day trips into downtown St. Albans or longer excursions south to Burlington.